-- 10. Use multi-sector collaborative approaches in SNAP-Ed program design and delivery to engage with other SNAP-Ed and non-SNAP-Ed agencies to advance SNAP-Ed goals and program activities, leverage community resources, and build sustainability. - 11.
-Comply with the signed USDA and MFF SNAP-Ed Assurances included with the submitted FY 2021 proposal package. - 12.
+- developing and following plans for both process and outcome evaluation, meeting statewide evaluation requirements, and reporting. - 10.
+Use multi-sector collaborative approaches in SNAP-Ed program design and delivery to engage with other SNAP-Ed and non-SNAP-Ed agencies to advance SNAP-Ed goals and program activities, leverage community resources, and build sustainability. - 11.
+Comply with the signed SNAP-Ed Compliance Assurances included with the submitted FY 2022 continuation proposal package. - 12.
 Commit to quality, improvement, and integrity to meet the needs of identified target eligible audience(s) within the framework of SNAP-Ed. - 13.
-Work with assigned MFF staff to finalize any outstanding program, evaluation, and budget components before the start of FY 2021 programming. - 14.
+Work with assigned MFF staff to finalize any outstanding program, evaluation, and budget components before the start of FY 2022 programming. - 14.
 Be accountable for the programmatic, administrative, and financial aspects of the program and must understand and comply with guidance and requirements put forth by USDA, MDHHS, and/or MFF.